 After a tryout in Philadelphia, the play opened on Broadway on 24 November 1950 and closed on 28 November 1953 after 1200 performances.
 The play won a Tony for best musical and another for best choreography for Michael Kidd, who staged the dances and musical numbers in this movie.
 Original cast members included Robert Alda (father of Alan Alda) as Sky Masterson, Isabel Bigley as Sarah Brown, and Sam Levene as Nathan Detroit.
 Vivian Blaine as Adelaide, Stubby Kaye as Nicely-Nicely Johnson, B.S.
 Pully as Big Jule and Johnny Silver as Benny Southstreet all appeared in their original Broadway roles for the movie.

 Several of the songs from the Broadway show that were cut from the film were featured in the movie as background music.
-Among them are "A Bushel and a Peck", "My Time of Day" and "I've Never Been In Love Before".
+Among them are "A Bushel and a Peck", "My Time of Day", "I've Never Been In Love Before" and "More I Cannot Wish You".

 The "blank dice" gag is a reference to an old gambler's trick in which the sides of a pair of dice are altered so that only odd numbers come up on each die when you make a roll, so that both dice make an even number.

 Both Vivian Blaine (Adelaide) and B.S.
-Pully (Big Julie) appeared previously in Greenwich Village.
+Pully (Big Julie) appeared previously in Greenwich Village (1944).
 In that earlier film, though playing a character similar to "Big Julie".
 Pully managed to sing and dance, to the delight of the movie audience

 The storyline was based on the 1933 Damon Runyon short story, "The Idyll Of Sarah Brown", That story was later a radio play, broadcast on "Damon Runyon Theater", in 1949, on NBC radio.
 The voice of Sky Masterson, at that time, was Richard Egan, who had just begun his acting career.